Canadian Hearing Society: Audiology

 The CHS Audiology service is available in Hamilton, Mississauga, Toronto, Kenora, Sarnia, Windsor, Ottawa, Sudbury and Toronto East.
 The audiology program takes a holistic approach to hearing health care by looking at hearing loss and the ways in which it affects life.
 Audiologists provide hearing tests, hearing aid evaluations, hearing aid check-ups and fine tuning, and hearing aid fitting and dispensing for children and adults.

 Hearing care counselling program

 The Hearing Care Counselling Program operates in 26 Ontario sites.
 It aids seniors with hearing loss in adjusting and maintaining connections.
 While the priority is adults 55 and up, younger adults can also join.
 Counsellors offer home visits, training, device demos, and suggestions.

 CONNECT counselling program

-The CONNECT Counselling Program at Canadian Hearing Services (CHS) is a dedicated mental health counselling service available at 26 locations across Ontario.
-It provides support to individuals and families with Deaf, deafened, or hard-of-hearing members, offering counselling for a wide range of issues, including mental health concerns, depression, relationship difficulties, abuse, family support, education, and advocacy.
+The CONNECT Counselling Program is available in 26 locations across Ontario.
+CONNECT is a mental health counseling service provided by the CHS.
+CONNECT is a program designed to help individuals or families with deaf, deafened or hard of hearing members by providing them with counseling for a variety of reasons, including "mental health and illness, depression, relationship difficulties, abuse, family support, education, advocacy and counselling".